Dark-Gran/SMC/README.md

 **Controls:**
 - Game is played with Left Mouse Button / Touch only.
 - Extra controls are:
-  - Left/Right Arrows switch between Levels.
+  - Left/Right Arrow to switch between Levels.
-  - R restarts current Level.
+  - R to restart the current Level.

 ## About Project